Iodine: Other binary iodine compounds

 Most metal iodides with the metal in low oxidation states (+1 to +3) are ionic.
 Nonmetals tend to form covalent molecular iodides, as do metals in high oxidation states from +3 and above.
 Both ionic and covalent iodides are known for metals in oxidation state +3 (e.g. scandium iodide is mostly ionic, but aluminium iodide is not).
-Ionic iodides MI_{n} tend to have the lowest melting and boiling points among the halides MX_{n} of the same element, because the electrostatic forces of attraction between the cations and anions are weakest for the large iodide anion.
+Ionic iodides MI_{n}| tend to have the lowest melting and boiling points among the halides MX_{n}| of the same element, because the electrostatic forces of attraction between the cations and anions are weakest for the large iodide anion.
 In contrast, covalent iodides tend to instead have the highest melting and boiling points among the halides of the same element, since iodine is the most polarisable of the halogens and, having the most electrons among them, can contribute the most to van der Waals forces.
 Naturally, exceptions abound in intermediate iodides where one trend gives way to the other.
 Similarly, solubilities in water of predominantly ionic iodides (e.g. potassium and calcium) are the greatest among ionic halides of that element, while those of covalent iodides (e.g. silver) are the lowest of that element.
 In particular, silver iodide is very insoluble in water and its formation is often used as a qualitative test for iodine.

 Iodine halides

-The halogens form many binary, diamagnetic interhalogen compounds with stoichiometries XY, XY_{3}, XY_{5}, and XY_{7} (where X is heavier than Y), and iodine is no exception.
+The halogens form many diamagnetic binary interhalogen compounds with stoichiometries XY, XY3, XY5, and XY7 (where X is heavier than Y), and iodine is no exception.
 Iodine forms all three possible diatomic interhalogens, a trifluoride and trichloride, as well as a pentafluoride and, exceptionally among the halogens, a heptafluoride.
-Numerous cationic and anionic derivatives are also characterised, such as the wine-red or bright orange compounds of ICl_{2}^{+} and the dark brown or purplish black compounds of I_{2}Cl^{+}.
-Apart from these, some pseudohalides are also known, such as cyanogen iodide (ICN), iodine thiocyanate (ISCN), and iodine azide (IN_{3}).
+Numerous cationic and anionic derivatives are also characterised, such as the wine-red or bright orange compounds of ICl_{2}+ and the dark brown or purplish black compounds of I2Cl+.
+Apart from these, some pseudohalides are also known, such as cyanogen iodide (ICN), iodine thiocyanate (ISCN), and iodine azide (IN3).